 Running a business offers no shortage of challenges, which is why a robust business operating model is vital.

-The practical benefits of a well-defined business operating model include:
+The practical benefits include:

 - delivering improved performance and reduced cost